 Features of Air Circuit Breaker (ACB):

 Now a day, a modern air circuit breaker (ACB) is used as an incoming device on the supply side of a low voltage switchboard.
 It represents the first line of protection on the load side for a power transformer in an electrical substation.
 It also includes some additional features,

-There are a tripping and protection system and it is responsible to open the circuit breaker under fault conditions.
+There is a tripping and protection system and it is responsible to open the circuit breaker under fault conditions.
 It will isolate the device from the bus bar.
 It is an open construction or the contact system housed in a plastic molding and current ratings from 400 amperes to 6300 amperes.

 The advantage of Air Circuit Breaker (ACB):

 - ACB doesn’t have any oil inside for any operation.
 For this reason, there is no chance of a fire hazard caused by oil.

 - The duration of the arc is the same for all values of small and high currents interruptions.

 - Due to the duration of the arc is smaller that’s means less amount of heat realized from arc to current carrying contacts and for this reason, the service life of the contacts becomes longer.